-Get your friends and family organised before you publish.
+Get your friends and family organized before you publish.
 Give them a few bucks each if you have to.

-The more sales you can generate on day one and two and three will make a huge difference to your sales rank.
+The more sales you can generate on days one and two, and three will make a huge difference to your sales rank.

-But you can get more many more day one sales.
+But you can get many more day-one sales.
 Read on.

-The best time to start promoting your book is before you publish.
+The best time to start promoting your book is well before you publish it.

-Plan to allow at least 3 weeks for your book to be available only on pre-order.
+Plan to allow at least three weeks for your book to be available only on pre-order.

 Arrange for your promotion to start on day one of your pre-order availability, and pump your new book!

 If you do it well, you will have at least a few sales on pre-order.
-These orders will give you book a boost on day one of your book launch.
+These orders will give your book a boost on day one of your book launch.

 You can enquire with book promotion services if they offer this facility.